 To be able to delegate decisions, you need to do two things: establish trust and accept failure as a possibility.

-You an build trust by interacting one-on-one with your employees, observing them doing their daily jobs, and providing feedback.
+You build trust by interacting one-on-one with your employees, observing them doing their daily jobs, and providing feedback.
 That way, when it comes time to delegate a task, you’ll better understand your employees’ strengths and weaknesses and know who is ready to take on more responsibility and who needs more experience before tackling big decisions.
 Pathways Australia Two-Day Management Course touches on this very point on day one.